 Standard ways to detect faked data (e.g., signing) are not applicable to GPS positioning, because the GPS signals do not support satellite authentication for civil applications.
 In particular, it is hard to detect whether a signal was relayed.
-Several authors propose a number of counter measures against signal spoofing attacks, signal strength, the satellite constellation, and the difference between the receiver's clock and the satellite's clock [11,13,15].
+Several authors propose a number of counter measures against signal spoofing attacks, such as monitoring the signal strength, the satellite constellation, and the difference between the receiver's clock and the satellite's clock [?,?,?].